 We think you should try their premium Angus blend burgers or go for the impossible burger on the menu if you’re vegan.
 Our favorite Is the all-American pub, a single or double patty burger with aged cheddar cheese, Applewood bacon, lettuce, tomato, and pickle on a brioche bun.
 To pair with it, try the Citra Summer Pale Ale.
 It’s a classic pale ale to go with a classic burger.
 Nothing like a mouthful of delicious beef washed down with citrusy hoppy golden goodness.
 Some restaurants have ambitious, exotic beer and menus, but you can get the all-American experience you crave from the brass tap.

 BJ’s Restaurant and Brewery

 The family’s favorite chain restaurant has eleven brewery branches providing their handcrafted beer to their remaining branches all over America.
-Already an established restaurant chain, they opened their first micro-brewery in 1996.
+Already an established restaurant chain, they opened their first microbrewery in 1996.
 They have the experience and quality control to ensure you get amazing beer all year round.
 They also have won several gold, silver, and bronze medals for their beers in local and international competitions.
 The Corona location is beautiful, with great outdoor and indoor seating available.
-You can hear running water from the nearby bridge and water feature.
+You can hear running water from the nearby bridge and water features.

 Get their Tri Tip and Baby Back Ribs Combo when you’re there.
 Slow roasted tri-tip sirloin and ribs with their signature peppered barbeque sauce are to dye for with two house sides.
 A meal for a king paired well with BJ’S Yuzu the Dragon Tart Fruit Beer.
 The unique, refreshing, not overly tart, citrus-flavored beer is just what the doctor ordered to cut through the richness of the slow-cooked meat.